University admissions marketing calendar for India — month-by-month campaign timing, channel sequencing, and budget allocation

 Implement a CRM by September and lock your content calendar by April.
 Universities that scramble for videos in January lose the awareness battle before it starts.

 For a deeper look at executing each phase of this calendar, read our complete guide to digital marketing for universities.
 If your enquiry-to-application drop-off is the problem rather than enquiry volume, the issue is usually in your education lead generation and nurturing process.
-And if you’re timing campaigns around NIRF rankings, read our guide on how to improve your NIRF ranking — the announcement cycle maps directly onto the awareness phase of this calendar.
+And if you’re timing campaigns around NIRF rankings, refer to the ranking announcement cycle and how it maps directly onto the awareness phase of this calendar.
+For official NIRF announcement dates and ranking release timelines, visit www.nirfindia.org.

 Ready to build a real marketing calendar for your next intake?
 Let’s discuss your lead generation strategy.
 We help Indian universities eliminate wasted budget by running the right campaigns at the right time.